jzuhone/cluster_merger_catalog/source/faqs.rst

 How do I cite the catalog?
 --------------------------

 Watch this space for a future journal reference.
+For now, just make sure you provide the link to http://gcmc.hub.yt.

 Is the data licensed?
 ---------------------